diekeamaka-cpu/system_engineering-devops/0x03-shell_variables_expansions/README.md

 # 0x03-shell_variables_expansions

-Scripts to practice shell variables, environment variables, aliases, and arithmetic operations in Bash.
+This repository contains Bash scripts for practicing shell variables, environment variables, aliases, and arithmetic operations.

+## Scripts

-Create an alias `ls` with the value `rm *`.
+- Creates an alias `ls` with the value `rm *`.
   Example: after sourcing the script, executing `ls` will remove all files in the current directory.

-Print `hello user`, where `user` is the current Linux user.
+- Prints `hello user`, where `user` is the current Linux user.

-Add `/action` to the `PATH` environment variable, ensuring it is the last directory in the search path.
+- Adds `/action` to the `PATH` environment variable, ensuring it is appended as the last directory in the search path.

-Count the number of directories listed in the `PATH` and print the total.
+- Counts the number of directories listed in the `PATH` and prints the total.

-List all environment variables currently set in the shell session.
+- Lists all environment variables currently set in the shell session.

-List all local variables, environment variables, and shell functions.
+- Lists all local variables, environment variables, and shell functions.

-Create a new local variable:
+- Creates a new local variable:
   - Name: `BEST`
   - Value: `School`

-Create a new global variable:
+- Creates a new global variable:
   - Name: `BEST`
   - Value: `School`

-Print the result of adding `128` to the value stored in the environment variable `TRUEKNOWLEDGE`.
+- Prints the result of adding `128` to the value stored in the environment variable `TRUEKNOWLEDGE`.

-Print the result of dividing the environment variable `POWER` by `DIVIDE`.
+- Prints the result of dividing the environment variable `POWER` by `DIVIDE`.

-Print the result of `BREATH` raised to the power of `LOVE`.
+- Prints the result of `BREATH` raised to the power of `LOVE`.

-Make scripts executable with `chmod +x <script>` and run with `./<script>`.
+- Makes scripts executable with `chmod +x <script>` and executes them using `./<script>`.